NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
-    - [ ] creating a new blog should be easier then the moment (one button click)
+    - [ ] PostList should be possible to drag posts up and down and order them and store position at the post document
+    - [ ] warn user if firewall doesn't support ICE (WebRTC/Peer-To-Peer)
     - [x] editable, deletable, history only when write access
     - [ ] le-space.de should be hosted on vercel
         - [ ] run voyager as relay and pinning service
         - [ ] deliver posts to display photos in social media e.g. Telegram, Twitter etc.
     - [ ] blog author get's lost when updating - author needs to be shortened, the ID is too long, need to hover to see it fully
+        - [ ] obviously it get's lost but when testing locally and in production it is not loosing data
     - [x] comments can't be stored anymore
     - [ ] integrated AI spell checker
     - [ ] integrated AI translater via configurable private API url
     - [ ] Create Svelte lib from project, so it can be used in other projects as component [x] lib created
-        [ ] issue with tailwind components - tailwind components do not show up!
+        [ ] issue with tailwind components - tailwind components are not activated when importing blog lib!
     - [x] default orbitblog address configurable by dns txt attribute _orbitblog.example.com (by hostname) <- centralized approach
-    - [ ] default orbitblog address configurable by ethereum, polygon, namecoin, bitcoin
+    - [ ] default orbitblog address configurable by ethereum, polygon, namecoin, bitcoin, arweave?
     - ]x] PDF export from a post content

-    - [ ] AI templates + file upload e.g.
+    - [ ] AI prompt templates + file upload e.g.
         - [ ] create a CV
         - [ ] correct my spelling
         - [ ] translate to English, Spanish, etc.
     - [ ] Settings
         - [ ] Configure a logo
+        - [ ] activate a navigation
         - [ ] Configure a favicon
+        - [ ] configure a different css style
         - [ ] Configure imprint and data protection
     - [x] add lock / unlock icon's for blocks which are writable / locked
     - [x] add posts count before remote sidebar